Estimated reading time: 8 minutes

 Absolutely!
 The Vgn Way is not a place of judgement.
 Shad is strictly vegan, and Nija is a plant-based flexitarian with gluten sensitivity.
 Here at the Vgn Way we encourage you to do what makes you feel good, strong, and healthy.

-Ironically enough, before Shad and I were a couple most people already thought I was vegan.
+"Ironically enough, before Shad and I were a couple most people already thought I was vegan.
 I’ve used the term flexitarian to try and explain my preference, but my diet is plant-based not vegan.
 I agree with Shad’s beliefs but it’s not always 100% practical for me to be vegan 100% of the time.
 My diet is 90% vegan, but on occasion I do have dairy, fish or poultry.
-We choose not to feature any animal products [on the Vgn Way] because we want to showcase the full wonderful range of satisfying vegan eating.
-However, we want the Vgn Way not to be a place of judgement but a place where all are welcome to enjoy vegan gluten-free recipes whether it’s Meat-Free Mondays, Vegan, Vegetarian, Pescatarian, or Flexitarian.
-Some veggies are better than none.- Nija of The Vgn Way
+We choose not to feature any animal products [on The Vgn Way] because we want to showcase the full wonderful range of satisfying vegan eating.
+However, we want The Vgn Way not to be a place of judgement but a place where all are welcome to enjoy vegan gluten-free recipes whether it’s Meat-Free Mondays, Vegan, Vegetarian, Pescatarian, or Flexitarian.
+Some veggies are better than none."- Nija of The Vgn Way

-Will I be Hungry?
+Will I be hungry eating vegan gluten-free?

-The bottom line is that a variety of plant-based foods is the key because the body needs the right mix of protein, carbs, and fat to sustain itself between meals.
-The good news is that dietitians and nutritionists agree that a well-planned plant-based diet has all the natural sources of nutrition the body needs to run efficiently and effectively, while also feeling full and satisfied.
+The bottom line is that a variety of plant-based foods is key.
+The body needs the right mix of protein, carbs, and fat to sustain itself between meals.
+The good news is that dietitians and nutritionists agree that a well-planned, plant-based diet has all the natural sources of nutrition the body needs to run efficiently and effectively, while also feeling full and satisfied.

 More from The Vgn Way